Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 A Flexible Approach for Class Module Coding.

 To handle events from multiple controls efficiently, we can use a dynamic approach.
 Instead of declaring individual control instances in the Class Module, we can use arrays or collections to manage and iterate through the controls.
-This allows us to capture events from multiple controls without the need for individual declarations.
+This allows for capturing events from multiple controls without the need for individual declarations.

 By using this dynamic approach, it is easy to handle events from a large number of controls on the form in a more scalable and manageable way.
 It allows us to centralize the event handling logic in the standalone Class Module and provides a more modular and reusable solution.